susan-davis/stellar-core/BIBLE.md

 The Quellans are strongly religious, and have an honour culture based on family and tribal loyalty bonds.
 The Empire, an authoritarian to totalitarian social structure that arose

 #### Quellan Ranks
 The Quellan rank system spans both military and civil society.
 Indeed, the concept of a strict division between the two is foreign to Quellan culture.
+They have a unique two-dimensional rank structure, which makes Quellan ranks seem confusing to non-Quellans.

 - Rank 1: Warrior, Herder, Healer, Smith, Hand Weapon
 - Rank 2: Leader, Herd Keeper, Ear
 - Rank 3: Raid Leader, Crew Leader, Eye
 - Rank 4: Battle Leader, Ship Leader, Tribe Leader, Fortress Keeper, Hand
 - Rank 5: War Leader, Horde Leader, Mouth
-- Rank 6: reserved for members of the Imperial Family
+- Rank 6: assorted titles, reserved for members of the Imperial Family

 The Quellans lack the distinction between "enlisted" and "officer" found in human military organizations.
 Rank 1 could be said to roughly correspond to the responsibilities of junior enlisted, rank 2 to NCOs, rank 3 to junior officers, and so forth, but there is no barrier to advancement from rank 2 to rank 3, and no separate recruiting pipeline that moves trainees from a cadet status to rank 3.